Multi-Dimensional Event Data in Graph Databases: Background

-Interactions between entities can be modeled by extracting a sequential log per relation: per record in the relation, include all events of one entity preceded or succeeded by an event of another entity~\cite{DBLP:journals/tsc/LuNWF15}, as shown in Fig.~\ref{fig:event_data_models}(b).
+Interactions between entities can be modeled by extracting a sequential log per relation: per record in the relation, order all events correlated to the entities in the relation by time, the obtained trace describes the entities' interaction~\cite{DBLP:journals/tsc/LuNWF15}. {For example in Fig.~\ref{fig:event_data_models}(4), the log for the relation $R$ contains traces for the interaction $(A1,O1)$ between the Application and Offer 1 and for the interaction $(A1,O2)$ between the Application and Offer 2}.
 Extraction of an interaction log corresponds to reifying the relation into an entity which overlaps and synchronizes with other entities~\cite{DBLP:conf/apn/Fahland19}.
 The approach of~\cite{DBLP:journals/sosym/MurillasRA19} provides a meta-model to extract event logs of different perspectives from user-defined, composite entities~\cite{DBLP:journals/sosym/MurillasRA19} that also may overlap.
 However, the separation into multiple event logs violates R9 and R10, and if logs do not overlap also R15.

 DAPOQ~\cite[Ch.7]{Gonzalez_2019_pm_db_phd} generalizes various prior query languages to query and extract events in the context of their relational data model for behavior properties, but does not support retrieving individual cases (R7) or specifying behavioral and structural patterns (R8).